usethisname1419/connectioncrawler/README.md

 Site Checker is a Python script that checks a website for outgoing connections, resolves domain names, and generates a report of the findings.
 It can be used to inspect websites for potentially malicious scripts, connections, or other suspicious activity.

+Can be used to find unwanted connections and malware

 ## Features

 - Checks for outgoing connections from the specified website.